-- 133. Evidence has shown2 that a community thrives when it is made up of people from a mixture of ages and income levels.
+- 133. Evidence has shown\ that a community thrives when it is made up of people from a mixture of ages and income levels.
 Young people keep the schools going, young families provide children for the schools, working age people usually have more money to spend on local amenities and may also work within the community providing local services.
-Ensuring that Cossall Parish has a balanced provision of house types and tenures to meet the needs of young and older people and those on different incomes is an important aim of this Neighbourhood Plan. - 134.
-According to the 2011 census the following breakdown of housing in the Parish was recorded as follows:
+Ensuring that the CNP Area has a balanced provision of house types and tenures to meet the needs of young and older people and those on different incomes is an important aim of this Neighbourhood Plan. - \Joseph Rowntree Foundation Creating and Sustaining Mixed Income Communities. - 134.
+According to the 2011 census the following breakdown of housing in the CNP Area was recorded as follows: